Ever thought to yourself, why do cats purr? If you’re like me, you’ve probably wondered just how they make that noise?

 Why?
 It’s to do with the anatomy of their throats.
 All of these animals have stiffer larynxes, which keep vocal cords tight; this then provides the right conditions for them to purr.
 Like a harp, the strings only sing if they’re tight.

-Now, their other distant cousins, the big cats we’re used to seeing on safaris or in zoos, they have a roaring good time!
+Now, their other distant cousins, the big cats we’re used to seeing on safaris or in zoos, have a roaring good time!
 Why do they roar?
-For members of the ‘Panthera’ family – lions, tigers, leopards and jaguars – roaring is something that evolved with them.
+For members of the ‘Panthera’ family – lions, tigers, leopards, and jaguars – roaring is something that evolved with them.

 They use their roar as a way to communicate with their pride and to protect their territory.
 As such, their throat muscles are more flexible, which means their vocal chords can’t be strummed like Felix’s.